MAN95-dev/The-Bookshelf/README.md

 - People who are interested in joining an online book club.
 - People who want to share good books they read.
 - People looking for book recommendations.
+- People looking for detailed book reviews for book recommendations.

 User goals are:
 - To join an online book club.